A case study of Consistent Vehicle Routing Problem with Time Windows: Solution Framework

 \subsubsection{One-period Route Elimination Heuristic for VRPTW}

 The heuristic starts with a given feasible initial solution $\sigma$ that contains a set of $|K|$ routes for the VRPTW.
 This initial solution can be obtained from the one-period initial solution construction heuristic for the VRPTW described above.
-From an initial solution, to reduce the number of routes one by one, we repeatedly apply the one-period route elimination heuristic to the incumbent solution $\sigma$.
+We repeatedly apply the one-period route elimination heuristic to the incumbent solution $ \sigma $ to reduce the number of routes one by one.
 Finally, we obtain a new solution $\sigma$ with a lower number of vehicles.

 Initially, a route from the current solution $\sigma$ is randomly selected.
-Its customers are temporarily removed from the solution and are transferred to a stack called {\em ejection pool} ($EP$).
+Its customers are temporarily removed from the solution and transferred to a stack called {\em ejection pool} ($EP$).
 Penalty counters $p[v], \forall v \in N\setminus \{0\}$, are initialized with value 1.
 The penalty counter $p[v]$ denotes how many times an attempt to insert $v$ in a route has failed so far.
 Intuitively, the value of $p[v]$ gives an estimate of how difficult it is to re-insert a customer $v$ into $\sigma$.
 Then, repeated attempts are made to insert the customers from $EP$ into $\sigma$ until $EP$ is empty or the total computation time $CT$ reaches a given limit $CT_{max}$.
 This procedure is executed in three stages.

 In the first stage, we compute $\mathcal{N}_{insert}(v_{in},\sigma)$, the set of all partial solutions that can be obtained by inserting $v_{in}$ at all insertion positions of different routes in $\sigma$.
 If $\mathcal{N}_{insert}(v_{in},\sigma)$ contains feasible solutions, then one of them is chosen at random.
 The current partial solution is updated before proceeding to select a new customer from $EP$.
 Otherwise, we move forward to the next stage.